jrobind/thefrontendcoach.com/src/posts/knowing-when-you're-ready-to-apply-for-positions.md

 If you can tick off most of the items in my ‘ready’ list, then you’ll probably be set to start applying for positions.
 The length of time it takes to get here will be highly individualized and will depend on whether you can commit to learning full-time or part-time, so your mileage will vary.
 Don’t become too fixated on time and hours invested.
 Although there will be a correlation between time invested and progress, time spent is **not always the best measure of progress**.
 Likewise, don't fuss over every item in the list too much.
 If your learning processes are polished and you think you’re ready to start applying a little sooner than you originally envisioned then I would encourage you to go for it.

-The job searching process probably warrants an article of its own but for now, just bear in mind that that to many companies, entry level-really means “senior-level experience at an entry-level salary”, so don’t become too disheartened when you get rejected for positions.
+The job searching process probably warrants an article of its own but for now, just bear in mind that to many companies, entry level-really means “senior-level experience at an entry-level salary”, so don’t become too disheartened when you get rejected for positions.
 Persist, keep learning and you’ll eventually land a job.